lantua/CommonCoding/README.md

 ### Header structure

-CSV coders require the csv string to contains header.
+CSV coders require the CSV string to contains header.
 * Header field for elements in `KeyedContainer` is the `stringValue` of the `key` used to encode/decode data.
 * Header field for elements in `UnkeyedContainer` is the offset (converted to `String`) from the beginning of the container `0, 1, 2, ...`.
-* Nested containers will use `subheaderSeparator` (defaulted to ".") to separated between outer header name and inner header name.
+* Nested containers will use `subheaderSeparator` (defaulted to `.`) to separated between subfields at each level.
 Thus every subfield must not contain `subheaderSeparator`.
 * Super encoder uses `super` as a subfield if none is provided.

-Thus the following structure
+As such, the following structure

 ```
 class A: Codable {